-The value of an investment and any income from it can go down as well as up and can fluctuate in response to changes in currency exchange rates.
+The value of an investment and any income from it can go down as well as up and can fluctuate in response to changes in currency and exchange rates.
 Investors may not get back the original amount invested.

 Capabilities by asset class